rohithnafeel/Hello-Engine/README.md

-# Hello Engine
-# Arc Engine — A Custom 2D Game Engine Built from Scratch  **Arc Engine** is a research-driven 2D game engine developed entirely in **C++** using **OpenGL**.
+# Arc Engine — A Custom 2D Game Engine Built from Scratch

+**Arc Engine** is a research-driven 2D game engine developed entirely in **C++** using **OpenGL**.
 This project is designed to explore the core technologies behind modern game engines rather than relying on existing engines like Unity or Unreal.

-The goal is to gain a deep understanding of graphics programming, game engine architecture, mathematics, physics simulation, memory management, and performance optimization by implementing every major system from scratch.  ## Objectives  * Build a complete 2D game engine in C++ * Master OpenGL and the modern graphics pipeline * Implement a custom mathematics library (Vectors, Matrices, Quaternions) * Develop an Entity Component System (ECS) * Create a physics engine with collision detection and resolution * Build an editor using ImGui * Learn advanced rendering techniques and optimization * Ship a complete game using the engine  ## Features (Planned)  * Modern OpenGL Renderer * Custom Math Library * Entity Component System (ECS) * Scene Management * Sprite Rendering * Camera System * Physics Engine * Collision Detection * Particle System * Animation System * Tilemap Support * Asset Management * Audio System * ImGui Editor * Serialization * Multithreading * Performance Profiler * Custom Memory Allocator  ## Tech Stack  * C++ * OpenGL * GLFW * GLAD * ImGui * stb_image * CMake * Git & GitHub  ## Learning Focus  This repository serves as both a development project and a research journal.
+The goal is to gain a deep understanding of graphics programming, game engine architecture, mathematics, physics simulation, memory management, and performance optimization by implementing every major system from scratch.

+## Objectives

+* Build a complete 2D game engine in C++
+* Master OpenGL and the modern graphics pipeline
+* Implement a custom mathematics library (Vectors, Matrices, Quaternions)
+* Develop an Entity Component System (ECS)
+* Create a physics engine with collision detection and resolution
+* Build an editor using ImGui
+* Learn advanced rendering techniques and optimization
+* Ship a complete game using the engine

+## Features (Planned)

+* Modern OpenGL Renderer
+* Custom Math Library
+* Entity Component System (ECS)
+* Scene Management
+* Sprite Rendering
+* Camera System
+* Physics Engine
+* Collision Detection
+* Particle System
+* Animation System
+* Tilemap Support
+* Asset Management
+* Audio System
+* ImGui Editor
+* Serialization
+* Multithreading
+* Performance Profiler
+* Custom Memory Allocator

+## Tech Stack

+* C++
+* OpenGL
+* GLFW
+* GLAD
+* ImGui
+* stb_image
+* CMake
+* Git & GitHub

+## Learning Focus

+This repository serves as both a development project and a research journal.
 Every major system is accompanied by documentation explaining the mathematical concepts, implementation details, and design decisions.

-Topics include:  * Linear Algebra * Trigonometry * Calculus for Game Physics * Computer Graphics * Data Structures & Algorithms * Game Engine Architecture * Memory Management * Rendering Pipeline * Physics Simulation * Optimization Techniques  ## Roadmap  * Modern C++ Fundamentals * Mathematics Library * OpenGL Renderer * Engine Core * Physics System * Graphics Features * Editor Development * Engine Optimization * Demo Game  ## Project Status  🚧 Currently in active development.
+Topics include:

+* Linear Algebra
+* Trigonometry
+* Calculus for Game Physics
+* Computer Graphics
+* Data Structures & Algorithms
+* Game Engine Architecture
+* Memory Management
+* Rendering Pipeline
+* Physics Simulation
+* Optimization Techniques

+## Roadmap

+* Modern C++ Fundamentals
+* Mathematics Library
+* OpenGL Renderer
+* Engine Core
+* Physics System
+* Graphics Features
+* Editor Development
+* Engine Optimization
+* Demo Game

+## Project Status

+🚧 Currently in active development.

 This project is part of my journey to become a game engine and graphics programmer, with the long-term goal of building high-performance game technology from the ground up.